oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 : OPTIONAL.
 Additional scopes to indicate scopes included in the returned JWT authorization grant.
 See [Claims transcription](#claims-transcription).

 resource
 : REQUIRED if audience is not set.
-URI of authorization server of targeting domain (domain B).
+URI of authorization server of targeting domain (Domain B).

 audience
 : REQUIRED if resource is not set.
-Well known/logical name of authorization server of targeting domain (domain B).
+Well known/logical name of authorization server of targeting domain (Domain B).

 ### Processing rules